-There’s some great spots to eat in the Old Quarter.
-We found a particular favourite, New Day, which was a good mix of locals and tourists, reasonably priced, and great local food.
-The fried chicken with lime and the deep fried squid were incredible.
+There are some great spots to eat in the Old Quarter.
+We found a particular favourite, New Day, which was a good mix of locals and tourists, reasonably priced, and had great local food.
+The fried chicken with lime and the deep-fried squid were incredible.

 Make sure to have some pho while you’re in Hanoi.
-The noodle soup dish is apparently local to Hanoi/the North, along with the local style spring rolls.
+The noodle soup dish is apparently local to Hanoi/the North, along with the local-style spring rolls.
 Not sure where to start?
-There’s plenty of street food tours you can book to try some local favourites.
+There are plenty of street food tours you can book to try some local favourites.

 Take a trip to Halong Bay or Sapa (or both!)